Gary Oldman: Acting credits, accolades and honours

-Oldman was knighted by William, Prince of Wales "for services to drama" in the 2025 Birthday Honours.
+Oldman was knighted by Charles III "for services to drama" in the 2025 Birthday Honours.

 On 22 August 2025, Oldman was honored with a handprint and footprint ceremony at the TCL Chinese Theatre in Hollywood.

 Personal life

 After establishing himself as an actor, Oldman moved to Los Angeles in the United States in the early 1990s.
-He employs no publicist and does not go to parties, telling an interviewer in 2007 that he has "dinner at home every night with my kids."
+He does not employ a publicist and does not go to parties, telling an interviewer in 2007 that he has "dinner at home every night with my kids."
 In 2014 he described himself as a libertarian.

 Oldman's alcoholism was well known during the early 1990s; he was arrested for drink-driving in 1991 and checked himself into rehabilitation in 1994.
 In subsequent interviews, he acknowledged his problems with alcohol and called himself a recovering alcoholic in a 2001 interview with Charlie Rose.
 He has been sober since 1997 and attributes his success in beating his addiction to attending meetings with Alcoholics Anonymous, which he has publicly praised.

 Marriages and family

 Oldman has been married five times.
 He wed the English actress Lesley Manville in 1987, and their son, Alfie, was born the following year.
 They separated in 1989, three months after Alfie's birth, and divorced a year later.
 Manville stated in 2018 that she and Oldman are on good terms, saying, "He's got a new wife, and we all get on...
 Gary and I are friends."
 They have two grandchildren, Matilda and Ozzy Oldman, through Alfie.

 Oldman married the American actress Uma Thurman in 1990; they divorced in 1992.

 From 1994 to 1996 Oldman was engaged to the Italian actress and model Isabella Rossellini, his co-star in Immortal Beloved; they never wed.

 In 1997 Oldman married the American model Donya Fiorentino (sister of the actress Linda Fiorentino), with whom he had two sons: Gulliver (b.
 1997) and Charlie (b.
 1999).
 In 2001 Fiorentino filed for divorce, claiming that Oldman had hit her in the face with a telephone receiver while choking her.
 Oldman was investigated and cleared, receiving sole legal and physical child custody; Fiorentino was granted limited, state-supervised contact dependent on her passing drug and alcohol tests.
 In 2003 a judge reduced her access to the children after dismissing claims that Oldman had drugged and physically abused them.
-In 2018 Gulliver, whom Fiorentino claimed had witnessed the alleged 2001 assault, lamented the "pain and hardship" caused by his mother's "lies" over the years, while specifically condemning the media's "disgusting" perpetuation of the assault allegation.
+In 2018 Gulliver, who Fiorentino claimed had witnessed the alleged 2001 assault, lamented the "pain and hardship" caused by his mother's "lies" over the years, while specifically condemning the media's "disgusting" perpetuation of the assault allegation.

 On 31 December 2008, Oldman married Alexandra Edenborough, an English singer and actress who was temporarily known as Alex E., in Santa Barbara, California, US.
 Edenborough filed for divorce on 9 January 2015; the divorce was finalised in September 2015.

 In August 2017 Oldman married Gisele Schmidt, a writer and art curator, in a private ceremony at the home of his manager, Douglas Urbanski.
-As of 2021, Oldman and Schmidt lived in Palm Springs, California.
+As of 2021, Oldman and Schmidt live in Palm Springs, California.